Year 33 — The Malkavians claim that their greatest practical joke happens during this year, when they perform a bit of graverobbing in Jerusalem.

-- It also has a defense of Pearl Harbor, this time Allies versus the Empire of the Rising Sun.
-With the latter defending.
+- It also has a defense of Pearl Harbor — by the Empire of the Rising Sun, against an Allied naval fleet.

 - As a call back, the penultimate Allied mission is a take on the Cuban missile crisis, with another historical in joke: the blimps carrying the missiles launch out of hangars disguised as sports stadiums.
 In real life, one of the things that tipped the US off to the Soviet presence was the building of soccer fields (Russians play soccer; Cubans, at that point, preferred baseball).